szze/SpecFlowPlus-Resources/SpecFlowPlus-Runner-Profiles.md

 ```

 ##<TestThreads>
 The '<TestThreads>' element is a container for <TestThread> elements.
-The following attributes are availble for `<TestThread>` elements:
+The following attributes are available for `<TestThread>` elements:

 |Element/Attribute  |Required/Optional|Description|